Vikash-Yadav123/restoranwebhtmlcss/README.md

+## RESTORAN APPLICATION

 ##INTRODUCTION
 This is simple restoran app built html,css and this app allow got to different pages like home ,about servces,contact ,menu any you will see animation effect card

+## ⭐ Star This Repository

+If you like this project, please give it a star!
+It helps to keep me motivated and improve the project.

 ## FEATURES
 --Naviagate one page yo another page